Twitch Sub Count Tracker

 When he began streaming Fortnite his viewer numbers soared.
 In April 2018, during the event Ninja Vegas 2018, Ninja set a Twitch record, with 667,000 live viewers.

-He became the first eSports player to feature on the cover of ESPN The Magazine in September 2018.
+He became the first eSports player to be featured on the cover of ESPN The Magazine in September 2018.

 In August 2019, Ninja left Twitch to broadcast exclusively on Microsoft's Mixer.
 Although he took many of his followers with him to Mixer, Twitch left his old channel in a dormant state, and most of his followers continued to follow his inactive account.